id-Software/Quake-III-Arena/voip-readme.txt

 cl_voipSendTarget: a string: "all" to broadcast to everyone, "none" to send
-                   to no one, "attacker" to send to the last person that hit you, "crosshair" to send to the people currently in your crosshair, or a comma-separated list of client numbers, like "0,7,2,23" ... an empty string is treated like "all".
-This is reset to "all" when connecting to a new server.
+                   to no one, "attacker" to send to the last person that hit you, "crosshair" to send to the people currently in your crosshair, "spatial" to talk to all people in hearing range or a comma-separated list of client numbers, like "0,7,2,23" ... an empty string is treated like "spatial".
+                   You can also use a mixed string like "0, spatial, 2, crosshair".
+                   This is reset to "spatial" when connecting to a new server.
                    Presumably mods will manage this cvar, not people, but keybind could be useful for the general cases.
 To send to just your team, or the opposing team, or a buddy list, you